codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 #### November 2023
 - **Options property**: we introduced a new prop that gives you programmatic control over Link settings.
 - **Markdown support**: text fields now accept Markdown, giving you more control over styling and formatting.
-This is available via the `text` property for Embedded Link only.
+This is available via the `text` property of the Link SDK only.
 - **@codat/sdk-link-types package released**: our new [NPM package](https://www.npmjs.com/package/@codat/sdk-link-types) means you don't have to manually import and maintain the type definitions.

 #### October 2023